 Type in the Host (this could be your Public IP) and Port.
 By default the port is set to 5432.

 The Host needs to be a publicly accessible address.
 We cannot connect to a database on localhost (

 For Snowflake databases, enter your Account and Warehouse.

 Type in the database Username and Password.

-If successful, you can start to create visualizations from your SQL queries.
-If you run into any issues, see our troubleshooting article.
+Click Connect.
+If you run into any connection issues, see our troubleshooting article.